 All features of a website must adapt to various screen sizes and resolutions providing the customer a seamless user experience irrespective of the device used by them that leads to higher conversions and business growth.
 The combination of HTML and CSS two languages forms the base of responsive design where HTML oversees the content and structure of a webpage and CSS governs the design and display of HTML elements.

-Responsive web designing makes the life of all team members included in the design of a website easier by developing only one website and optimizing it for almost all screen sizes.
+Responsive web designing makes the life of all team members included in the design of a website easier by developing only one website and optimizing it for most screen sizes.
 It has also saved a lot of money and time for businesses which they have to invest in designing multiple websites for multiple devices.

 In the web industry, responsive design is the new standard now as users expect a seamless experience across all platforms and screen sizes which is provided only by responsive websites.
 Studies have shown that 78.5 % of internet users leave non-responsive websites.
 If you have a non-responsive website for your business, it will eventually incur a huge loss in your business by losing more than half of web traffic.
 So let’s discuss the practices to follow while designing a responsive website:

 1. Adaptable layouts-use of relative sizes instead of absolute size

 Earlier the layout of webpages and the size of every element in it was based on pixels.
 A static value was set for each element of the layout.
 Nowadays, designers use flexible grids where dynamic values are used for each element, and the size of these changes as per the size of the screen that is the grid.
 These dynamic values can be achieved by using either fluid layouts where the value relies on the percentage of the viewport width or flexbox layouts where items can be expanded to fill available free space or shrunk to prevent overflow.

 Web layouts are divided into columns, and heights and widths are scaled.
 They automatically rearrange themselves to fit the size of the screen or browser window.
 It keeps your site consistent across multiple screen sizes.